Dietro le Case Vineyard

 Dietro le Case is Cantine Barbera's old vineyard of Inzolia: salinity, freshness and aromatic finesse are its main character

-Dietro le Case (Behind the Houses) is a small beautiful vineyard of Inzolia planted by my father Pietro over 40 years ago.
+Dietro le Case (Behind the Houses) is a small beautiful vineyard of Inzolia planted in 1960s by my father Pietro.
 The clones are the same ones that were introduced in the property in early 1920s by my grandfather Lilly, when he was given the Tenuta Belicello Estate by his father, as a gift for his wedding.

 Almost 100 years of adaptation to the soil and to the special climate conditions of our territory have caused slow natural processes of modification in the vines: infact, each vine slowly adapts to the soil, the sunlight, the position, developing unique features that become more and more evident as time goes by.